LastPerson07/Crunchyroll-Checker/README.md

 1. Go to the **Releases** page and download `Crunchyroll Checker v3 `.
 2. Double-click to run — the GUI window opens instantly!
-No Python required.

 ---